-If you’re looking for some more sheet pan dinner ideas, check out this WHOLE 30 SHEET PAN CITRUS CHICKEN or SHEET PAN GREEK LEMON CHICKEN.
+If you’re looking for some more sheet pan paleo dinner recipe ideas, check out this WHOLE 30 SHEET PAN CITRUS CHICKEN or SHEET PAN GREEK LEMON CHICKEN.
 You can find even more inspiration by searching ‘sheet pan’ in my sidebar search engine.

 - 1 side of a salmon filet, 2 lb

 - 2 tsp sriracha (more or less depending on your desired spice level)